 Linen’s flax plant-sourced fibers are naturally coarse, giving the fabric an almost rough, itchy texture at first.
 And then, there’s also the stiffness caused by leftover residue from the manufacturing process.
 We know: it’s not the most appealing description.
 Still, don’t write off this ultra-strong, biodegradable textile based on the first touch.

 The short answer to the age-old question, “Does linen bedding get softer?,” is fortunately … yes!

-Though linen may initially feel rough, it ages beautifully.
+Though linen fabric may initially feel rough, it ages beautifully.
 So don’t worry about wear and tear — the more you use it, the more luxurious it becomes.
 But time isn’t the only solution to scratchy bedding.
-There are plenty of simple hacks on how to soften linen sheets.
+There are plenty of simple hacks on how to soften linen sheets and linen duvet covers.

 You’re certainly not required to soften your linen bedding before sleeping on it.
 If you’re okay with the fabric as is, then no worries!
 However, it’s helpful to think of this textile as new shoes: it might take a bit of breaking-in to become perfectly suited to you.

 But sensitive sleepers might not be game to leave it be.
 Skin conditions and sensory sensitivities, among others, can make it tough to wait out the breaking-in process.
 If this sounds like you, learn how to soften linen fabric with baking soda or other DIY methods.

 Do you have a bedding duvet cover set that needs some more love?
 Years of use isn’t the only thing that’ll turn those rough textiles into cozy covers.
 We’ll teach you how to soften linen with baking soda, dryer balls, and more.
 Don’t worry about turning your laundry room into a science experiment — these hacks are easy enough for anyone to do!